The first great English oratorio

 City Recital Hall Sydney

-This performance will run for approximately 3 hours including an interval.
+This performance will run for approximately 2 hours and 40 minutes including an interval.

 Born in the German town of Halle in 1685, Handel studied briefly at the University of Halle before moving to Hamburg in 1703, where he served as a violinist in the opera orchestra and subsequently as harpsichordist and composer.